simuxakadiscgolfgod/Space-Weather/README.md

 ## 3-day Forecast
 ```
 :Product: 3-Day Forecast
-:Issued: 2024 Dec 23 0030 UTC
+:Issued: 2024 Dec 24 0035 UTC
 # Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center
 #
 A. NOAA Geomagnetic Activity Observation and Forecast

-The greatest observed 3 hr Kp over the past 24 hours was 3 (below NOAA
+The greatest observed 3 hr Kp over the past 24 hours was 4 (below NOAA
 Scale levels).
-The greatest expected 3 hr Kp for Dec 23-Dec 25 2024 is 3.67 (below NOAA
+The greatest expected 3 hr Kp for Dec 24-Dec 26 2024 is 5.33 (NOAA Scale
-Scale levels).
+G1).

-NOAA Kp index breakdown Dec 23-Dec 25 2024
+NOAA Kp index breakdown Dec 24-Dec 26 2024

-             Dec 23       Dec 24       Dec 25
+             Dec 24       Dec 25       Dec 26
-00-03UT       2.33         2.67         2.33
+00-03UT       2.67         2.33         3.67
-03-06UT       2.67         3.00         2.67
+03-06UT       3.00         2.67         3.00
-06-09UT       3.67         2.33         2.67
+06-09UT       2.33         2.67         2.33
-09-12UT       2.00         2.33         2.00
+09-12UT       2.33         2.00         2.33
-12-15UT       1.00         1.67         2.00
+12-15UT       1.67         4.33         1.67
-15-18UT       2.00         2.33         0.67
+15-18UT       2.33         5.00 (G1)    2.00
-18-21UT       2.00         2.33         2.00
+18-21UT       2.33         5.33 (G1)    1.67
-21-00UT       2.67         2.67         2.33
+21-00UT       2.67         3.67         2.00

-Rationale: No G1 (Minor) or greater geomagnetic storms are expected.
-No
-significant transient or recurrent solar wind features are forecast.
+Rationale: A CME associated with an M8.9 flare at 23/1112 UTC will
+likely produce G1 (Minor) geomagnetic storming conditions late 25 Dec.
+The geomagnetic field is expected to be quiet to unsettled otherwise.

 B. NOAA Solar Radiation Activity Observation and Forecast

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was
 below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Dec 23-Dec 25 2024
+Solar Radiation Storm Forecast for Dec 24-Dec 26 2024

-              Dec 23  Dec 24  Dec 25
+              Dec 24  Dec 25  Dec 26
 S1 or greater   10%     10%     10%

-Rationale: There remains a slight chance for the greater than 10 MeV
+Rationale: There is a slight chance for S1 (Minor) solar radiation
-proton flux to reach S1 (Minor) levels over 23-25 Dec.
+storms over 24-26 Dec.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24
+Radio blackouts reaching the R2 levels were observed over the past 24
 hours.
-The largest was at Dec 22 2024 2049 UTC.
+The largest was at Dec 23 2024 1112 UTC.

-Radio Blackout Forecast for Dec 23-Dec 25 2024
+Radio Blackout Forecast for Dec 24-Dec 26 2024

-              Dec 23        Dec 24        Dec 25
+              Dec 24        Dec 25        Dec 26
 R1-R2           65%           65%           65%
 R3 or greater   10%           10%           10%

-Rationale: M-class flare activity is likely (R1/R2-Minor/Moderate), with
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a
-a slight chance for an isolated X-class flare (R3/Strong), over 23-25
+slight chance for R3 or greater events, over 24-26 Dec due to multiple
-Dec.
+complex active regions near center disk.

 ```